Our Team

 Principal Consultant & Chief Executive Officer

-Principal Consultant Jamie Hansen is an economist by training with a background in data collection, evidence-based planning, and economic analysis.
+Jamie is an economist by training with a background in data collection, evidence-based planning, and economic analysis.
 With over nine years of experience designing and managing research projects for Information Insights, Jamie brings a strong set of management and analytical skills to research and organizational support projects.
 In recognition of the quality of her work and her dedication to community, she was selected as a 2020 Top Forty under 40 by the Alaska Journal of Commerce.
 Jamie’s work with the firm is varied, including projects synthesizing social and economic data to craft regional strategies and tell a compelling story to federal funders, developing feasibility studies and business plans for community organizations, and supporting clean energy campaigns in Fairbanks and Juneau.
 She is leading the firm's grant writing work for rural infrastructure, small businesses, and energy efficiency.
 She is also excited to build out the firm’s research and facilitation work on clean energy and broadband infrastructure development.
 Prior to joining Information Insights in 2013, Jamie worked for the University of Alaska’s Center for Economic Development on several projects for businesses and nonprofits in urban and rural Alaska, including business plans and feasibility and market studies.
 Jamie holds an M.S. in Resource and Applied Economics from the University of Alaska Fairbanks and an M.A. in Arab Studies from Georgetown University, which she put to use working in the field of international development in the Middle East for four years.
 Outside of work, Jamie enjoys biking, gardening, and exploring with her husband and two young daughters.

 Kerry Nelson